-1. Acquisition-based merger
+(Acquisition-based merger)

-At a meeting of the Board of Directors held March 26, 2019, the Company resolved and concluded a share transfer agreement to acquire from other external shareholders 51% of the existing shares of common stock of the Company's affiliate Tokatsu Foods Co., Ltd. ("Tokatsu Foods"), a comprehensive supplier of prepared dishes.
-As a result of the acquisition, Tokatsu Foods is expected to become a consolidated subsidiary of the Company during the fiscal year ending March 31, 2020.
+At a meeting of the Board of Directors held March 26, 2019, the Company resolved to acquire from other external shareholders 51% of the existing shares of common stock of the Company's affiliate Tokatsu Foods Co., Ltd. (Tokatsu Foods), a comprehensive prepared dishes supplier.
+After the conclusion of the share transfer agreement, the Company conducted the acquisition on July 4, 2019, and Tokatsu Foods became a consolidated subsidiary of the Company.

-- (1) Outline of the merger - [1] Name and business lines of acquired company
+(1) Outline of the merger

+[1] Name and business lines of acquired company